Solitaire

 Solitaire, each with its unique rules and gameplay.

-- Spider Solitaire: Played with two decks, the goal is to arrange all cards
+- Spider Solitaire: Played with two decks, the goal is to arrange all cards in

-from the game.
+the game.

 - FreeCell Solitaire: Involves an open tableau with all cards dealt face-up.

-The game allows more strategic planning, as players can see all possible moves from the
+The game allows more strategic planning, as players can see all possible moves from the start.

-- Pyramid Solitaire: The objective is to pair cards that add up to 13,
+- Pyramid Solitaire: The objective is to pair cards that add up to 13, removing

-building sequences.
+sequences.

 - TriPeaks Solitaire: Played on a layout of three overlapping peaks, the goal

-is to clear the tableau by selecting cards that are one rank higher or lower than the
+is to clear the tableau by selecting cards that are one rank higher or lower than the current

-current card in play.
+card in play.

 Useful Tips for Winning Solitaire